mnako/letters/README.md

 Feature-complete and tests passing.

-Currently gethering feedback and refactoring code before releasing v1.0.0.
+Currently, gathering feedback and refactoring code before releasing v1.0.0.
 Fields and API are still subject to change.